Triority/triority.github.com/README.md

 ### My Profile:
 - A big, big, big pigeon.
-- Canot do anything but sleep.
+- Cannot do anything but sleep.
 #### That's it all.

 ### Contact me: